juanuys/juanuys.github.io/_posts/2020-11-18-reflecting-on-communities-of-practice.md

 The good news is that a good game idea can come from anywhere ...
 Read something you normally wouldn't read ...
 Attend a lecture.
 {% endquote %}

+I would add to that list to mix with a variety of people, to get different viewpoints, and experience different personalities.
 Also, mixing with lots of different people allows you to play anthropologist, so your communities of practice is the opportune moment to do this.

 {% quote schell_art_2019 -l 14 %}
 Of particular interest to game designers is the approach of cultural anthropology, which is the study of peoples' ways of life, mostly through fieldwork.
 We can learn a number of important things about human nature...
 {% endquote %}

 That all said, I think I'm happy with my level of participation in the wider community.
 I'm also happy that I do have varied interests, each with their own communities of practice.
-I do try to balance *give* and *take*.
+I do try to balance *give* and *take*, and I do admit that giving feels better than taking.
 Now if only this Covid nonsense can lift so we can all get back out there and meet face-to-face again!

 # Bibliography